oneapi-src/oneDAL/docs/source/onedal/algorithms/kernel-functions/index.rst

 Kernels are used in SVM model, but for some tasks it could be used separately to transform vectors from one space to another.

-The following tables describes current device support:
+The following table describes current device support:

 +--------------+------+------+
 | Kernel type  | CPU  | GPU  |